 Want to hit up the nearest bar or grab a bite to eat?
 This section of the app tells you what’s open and more information about the restaurant.
 By the second or third day you will have a good idea of what’s available, but it’s extremely valuable when you first get on the ship and aren’t sure where to go to grab lunch or a pina colada.
-One improvement we’d love to see is a full menu of what’s available at each restaurant or bar.
+One thing we liked is having menus available for the main dining room.

 Without a doubt the most valuable reason for downloading the Carnival Hub app is the access to maps.
 Every single deck is available, and you can quickly switch through them.
 Every restaurant, bar, or other facility has an icon you can click to get more information about what that spot is on the map.
 The “list view” is also helpful if you want to search for a specific spot on the ship instead of looking deck by deck.

 If you want to keep an eye on your spending, then you can with the app.
 A couple of clicks shows you everything you’ve spent onboard with your Sail & Sign card.
 If you’re the main person on the account you can also look through the spending of other members of your party.
 It’s a great way to keep an eye on if kids are being responsible in the arcade.
 Just like a credit card statement, there are details on each transaction, not just an amount spent.
 Best of all, the summary appears to update in near real-time.

 Good to Know

 There are tons of little FAQs that many passengers have when on the ship.
 The “Good to Know” section of the app attempts to answer many of these questions.
 From dress codes to stateroom calls, dozens of questions are covered.

 How Does the App Work on the Ship?